 The Safe Shelter manages the helpline and it is staffed 7 days a week, 365 days a year.
 Counselors assist over 3,000 individuals who call with safety planning, counseling, referrals for other services and general information about domestic violence each year.

 Confidential Shelter for Domestic Violence Survivors

-Our mission is to ensure the safety of survivors of intimate partner violence by providing safe shelter, counseling, case management, education, and basic necessities like food, clothing, personal care items and transportation.
+Our goal is to ensure the safety of survivors who are fleeing violence from an intimate partner by providing safe shelter, counseling, case management, education, and basic necessities like food, clothing, personal care items, and transportation.